Some people chase conflict and thrive on being argumentative. But, for most of us, arguing is not on our list of daily to do’s, especially at work.

 As you climb in your career you’ll find your involvement in difficult conversations will naturally increase.
 For this reason, it’s important that you begin to develop your professional communication style early in your career.
 Ask yourself how you want others to perceive you.

-If your approach is “my way or the highway,” you will not go far as a leader.
-If you can’t take constructive criticism, you’ll never become a leader.
-If you don’t appreciate your team and find yourself constantly thinking everyone around you is an idiot and you can do no wrong, I guarantee conflict swirls around you because you unknowingly cause it with your arrogant behavior.
+Fail to appreciate your team and find yourself constantly thinking everyone around you is an idiot?
+I guarantee conflict swirls around you because you unknowingly cause it with your arrogant behavior.

 Take time to decide today who you want to be as a peer, colleague, professional and leader.
 Take control of your behavior, how you react to stressful and difficult situations and make a decision to not be the cause of unnecessary conflict.
 That doesn’t mean you become a doormat, it simply means you continually polish your professional demeanor and communication skills.